Aligning throughCulture Renewal

 Is it your job to help employees understand these competencies and support them both in their job performance and their assessment of others?

-Peer-to-Peer Learning modules can help.
-Many CoachingOurselves© modules help employees to better understand the skills and behaviors which are associated with competencies identified in most company competency models.
+Peer-to-Peer Learning modules help employees to better understand the skills and behaviors which are associated with competencies identified in most company competency models.
 The table below illustrates hows a variety of CoachingOurselves© modules can be used to support the development of classical work competencies:

-Companies are encouraged to begin their Peer-to-Peer Learning journey by initially creating fixed learning groups (i.e. the same 5 people get together on a regular basis to learn together).
+Companies are encouraged to begin their Peer-to-Peer Learning journey by initially creating fixed learning groups (i.e. the same 4 people and a Learning Enabler get together on a regular basis to learn together).
 The stability of these groups supports the acceptance of this novel approach as well as fosters a solid foundation for the on-going process.
 Once co-workers have begun to feel comfortable with the Peer-to-Peer process, organizations can begin to innovate with the use of Peer-to-Peer modules to enhance collaboration throughout the organization.

 Experienced learning groups can be formed across functions, across geographies and/or across business units using virtual technology.
-Teams of 5 agree to get together for a learning session through the use of an interactive online calendar system.
+Teams of 4 agree to get together for a learning session which is moderated by a Learning Enabler through the use of an interactive online calendar system.
 This provides the opportunity for learning partners to become variable (rather than fixed).
 This fosters thriving connections across the organization.
 As a result, insights into different functions grow and individuals get a sense of the larger organization.
-This provides a simple yet effective way to increase collaboration at all levels!
+Peer-to-Peer Learning provides a simple yet effective way to increase collaboration at all levels!

-When a large change initiative is started, Peer-to-Peer Learning helps prepare employees for this change.
+When a large change initiative is started, Peer-to-Peer Learning helps prepare employees for the envisioned change process.
 A major restructuring effort, for example, might result in a more decentralized decision-making processes throughout the organization, thus creating change.
 A CoachingOurselves© module such as “Understanding Organizations” helps employees to understand the types of changes which are taking place.
 Another module “Decision-Making – it is not what you think” supports managers whose own roles are also changing.

 Ensemble Enabler collaborates with companies to develop custom-designed modules for Peer-to-Peer Learning sessions.
 These modules are designed to address specific changes which are taking place and support employees to better understand the on-going change process.